joshua1955/ydcmd/README.en.md

 **Options**:

-* `--rsync` - synchronizes a local tree of files and directories with a tree in the storage;
+* `--rsync` - synchronize local tree of files and directories with tree in storage;
-* `--no-recursion` - avoid descending automatically in directories;
+* `--no-recursion` - do not download contents of nested directories;
 * `--skip-hash` - skip md5/sha256 integrity checks;
 * `--threads=<N>` - number of worker processes;
-* `--progress` - show progress (it is recommended to install python-progressbar module).
+* `--progress` - output operation progress (recommended to install python-progressbar module).

-If the target file's name is not specified, the file's name within the storage will be used.
-If a target object exists, it will be overwritten without a confirmation prompt.
+If target file name is not specified, file name in storage will be used.
+If target object exists, it will be overwritten without confirmation request.

-### Display a file from the storage to stdout
+### Output file from storage to stdout

 ```
 ydcmd cat <disk:/object>
 ```

-### Creating a directory
+### Creating directory

 ```
 ydcmd mkdir <disk:/path>
 ```

-### Obtaining meta-information about an object
+### Getting metadata about object

 ```
 ydcmd stat [disk:/object]
 ```

-If a target object is not specified, then the storage's root directory will be used.
+If target object is not specified, root directory of storage will be used.

-### Obtaining meta-information about a storage
+### Getting metadata about storage

 ```
 ydcmd info